Marshall Islands travel guide

 Read best practice when travelling with medicines on TravelHealthPro.

-Healthcare facilities in the Marshall Islands
+Healthcare in the Marshall Islands

 Medical facilities are very limited.
 Make sure you have comprehensive travel insurance which covers all medical costs, including medical evacuation.
 Bring sufficient supplies of prescription medicines with you.